What to Expect during a Cake Smash with Laura Mares Photography

-Cake and Props: My white, boho children’s tent as a staple prop that a lot of my clients love!
+Cake and Props: My white, boho children’s tent is a staple prop that a lot of my clients love!
 Additionally, I love the use of fresh flowers and pretty cake stands.
 Another element to consider is whether you want to incorporate a cake stand or not.
-Some benefits is that is keeps the cake from getting as dirty and aids in clean up.
+Some benefits are that is keeps the cake from getting as dirty and aids in clean up.
 However, going without a cake stand could be less intimidating for your one year old and helps them to be more confident during the cake smash.
 Additionally, there is less chance of the cake actually falling!
 So, try to base this decision off of your family and what would work best for you.

 What exactly happens during a cake smash photography session?